-Funding: VAWA Transitional Housing, \$100 million; FVPSA, \$500 million; HUD Domestic Violence and Sexual Assault Bonus Continuum of Care \$75 million; Ensuring Compliance and Implementation of VAWA and Training and Technical Assistance \$15 million reauthorized in 2000, 2005, and 2013.
+FVPSA, which created the first federal funding stream for domestic violence shelters and programs, passed in 1984 and is administered by HHS.
+VAWA passed in 1994 and was reauthorized in 2000, 2005, and 2013.
 The 2018 Transportation, Housing, and Urban Development (THUD) appropriations bill created the first annual funding set aside for domestic and sexual violence survivors administered by HUD Special Needs Assistance Program (SNAPS) office.
 The 2023 THUD appropriations bill created the first HUD Community Compass grant funding stream for training and technical assistance implementation for VAWA.
 The funding created the first Director of Gender-based Violence Prevention and Equity in HUD's Office of the Secretary.
 VAWA created the OVW transitional housing federal housing funding stream in 2005 and the first federal law to encourage coordinated community responses to address and prevent domestic and sexual violence.
 Various federal agencies are responsible for VAWA housing rights compliance; housing-related agencies are HUD, USDA, and the Treasury Department.